ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 2 Report.md

 Judy is a 5th-year computer science major and data science minor with a background in product design (UX/UI).
 She is particularly drawn to the music and mental health survey dataset because it combines two of her passions: music and mental health.
 As someone who is often found listening to music, Judy has a personal connection to how it can influence emotions and well-being.
 The dataset resonates with her as it provides an opportunity to explore how music impacts mental health and analyze the data to uncover meaningful insights.

+As a Behavioural Neuroscience student, Jessica is interested in any topic in the area of mental health.
+She grew up with music as a core component of life and appreciates the diversity of benefits that many people can obtain from listening, making and appreciating music.
+When Jessica was a Crisis Line Volunteer supporting callers with mental health challenges, she heard from many help-seekers that music was something people turned to when they felt anxious, stressed, depressed, restless or lonely.

 Our intended audience includes individuals who are passionate about music or mental health, such as music enthusiasts, mental health professionals, and researchers interested in the intersection of the two fields.
 Since this dataset allows for the visual exploration of how different music genres correlate with mental health conditions like anxiety and depression, we aim to provide valuable insights through data visualizations.
 These insights will help people better understand how music influences emotional well-being and overall mental health.

 ## About the Data (no limit)